 Amy Sepinwall, Associate Professor of Legal Studies & Business Ethics, is the faculty member responsible for leading the Normative Business Ethics Pillar in the Carol and Lawrence Zicklin Center for Business Ethics Research.
 As the home of normative business ethics at Penn, the Zicklin Center actively supports Wharton faculty and graduate students, as well as other scholarly partners on research projects that explore ethical issues in business from critical and evaluative perspectives.
 The Zicklin Center organizes lectures, seminars, and similar events at which thought-leaders in practice and academia discuss their work in this field.
-It also hosts a monthly “works-in-progress” series of gathering, with scholars from around the globe in attendance reading and exchanging feedback on draft articles addressing business ethics issues from a normative perspective.
+It also hosts a monthly “works-in-progress” series, with scholars from around the globe in attendance reading and providing feedback on draft articles addressing business ethics issues from a normative perspective.

 Subject Area Publications by Faculty

 Brian Berkey (2017), Review of Dale Dorsey, The Limits of Moral Authority, Ethics, 128 (1), pp. 235-240.
 10.1086/692952

 Thomas Donaldson, “Rethinking Right: Moral Epistemology in Management Research” Journal of Business Ethics.
 2016.
 With Tae Wan Kim.

 Thomas Donaldson (2015), Where the Facts End: Richard De George and the rise of business ethics, Journal of Business Ethics, 127 (4), pp. 783-787

 Robert Hughes (2017), Would Many People Obey Non-Coercive Law?, Jurisprudence.